Newfoundland Health Care & Feeding

 Does your dog suffer from arthritis, hip dysplasia, disk disease, colitis, a skin wound?
 My honest review of a veterinary device you can use at home to help reduce inflammation and pain.

 Heart disease is a major problem in Newfoundlands – especially subaortic stenosis, but also pulmonic stenosis, cardiomyopathy, tricuspid valve disease, patent ductus arteriosus, and septal defects.

 Orthopedic problems are extremely common in Newfs, especially hip dysplasia and elbow dysplasia.
-The Orthopedic Foundation of America evaluated the hip X-rays of over 12,000 Newfoundlands and found 26% dysplastic – the 20th worst rate of 142 breeds.
-And the true rate is even higher because most of the obviously bad X-rays were not sent in for official evaluation.
-Of 3700 elbow X-rays, 25% were dysplastic – the 5th worst rate of 82 breeds.
-Compare these to the Great Pyrenees, who has a 9% hip dysplasia rate and a 1.5% elbow dysplasia rate.
+The Orthopedic Foundation of America evaluated the hip X-rays of over 16,000 Newfoundlands and found 26% dysplastic – an extremely high rate.
+Of 7600 elbow X-rays, 24% were dysplastic – the 11th worst rate of all breeds.
+Just awful.

 Other common orthopedic diseases in Newfoundlands include cruciate ligament rupture, panosteitis, osteochondritis, and luxating patella.

 Cancer (especially lymphosarcoma and osteosarcoma) claims the lives of many Newfoundlands.

 Urinary infections occur regularly and a serious urinary disease called cystinuria is more common in Newfoundlands than in most other breeds.

 As with all deep-chested breeds, Newfoundlands are at higher-than-normal risk for the emergency gastrointestinal syndrome called bloat – in fact, of all breeds, they are the 9th most likely to develop it.